TOGoS/Scratch38/HashFormats.md

 # Attributes:
 # - path: path of file relative to some implicit root directory
 #   (or explicit, if you look at the hidden-in-a-#-directive group)
+# - [bz:]fileLength: length of content, in bytes
-# - mtime: modification time, in seconds, an integer
+# - [dc:]modified: modification time, in seconds, an integer
 #   - if a string, ISO-8601, but lets stick to ints for now
 # - calculatedUrns: list of calculated URNs
 #   e.g. "urn:bitprint:SQ5HALIG6NCZTLXB7DNI56PXFFQDDVUZ.276TET7NAXG7FVCDQWOENOX4VABJSZ4GBV7QATQ", "data:,Hello,%20world!"]